guidoalloatti/battleship-rails/README.md

 4. One more terminal to run redis server: `redis-server`
 4. Visit `http://localhost:3000`

-## Live comments example
+## Play Battleship Game

 1. Open two browsers with separate cookie spaces (like a regular session and an incognito session).
 2. Login as different people in each browser.
 3. Go to the game.
+4. Choose the best ships formation.
-4. Start playing!
+5. Start playing!